niketpatel-0208/doggzi_pet/README.md

 # 🐾 Doggzi Pet Management App

-A full-stack application for managing pets with **Flutter (GetX)** for mobile frontend and **FastAPI** for backend, featuring user authentication and pet management capabilities.
+A complete full-stack pet management application built with **Flutter** (mobile) and **FastAPI** (backend).
+Pawzy helps pet owners easily manage and track their furry friends with an intuitive, cross-platform mobile experience.

 ## 🎯 Features